SPEAK VISUALLY Receive practical tips on how to

 Google’s original search algorithm, named PageRank, utilized many off-the-page criteria such as link popularity that could not be manipulated by SEOs.
 Since well-designed websites with informative and attractive content were more popular, they naturally ranked higher.
 Plenty algorithmic changes have happened in the years since, and with each new phase Google eliminated more and more technical gamesmanship from SEO.

 One thing that has never changed, however: Earning a high ranking in a search will drive traffic and increase business.
 Therefore, the job of the SEO is never complete.

 Even data journalists, graphic designers and digital marketers can infuse their content with strategies to improve search rankings.
+But you might need to conduct a site audit before getting started.
 Check out how to boost your SEO with these six visual storytelling strategies: